pandavan/Zad-dl/README.md

                               Zentiy + Yad + Youtube-dl = Zad-dl

 Zad-dl is a single bash script when executed will automaticlly downloads necessary programms and creates a shortcut in unity launcher (current user).
-It can be used to download audio's (mp3,m4a etc) and videos (mp4,3gp..etc) in different qualities.
+It can be used to download audio's (mp3, m4a etc) and videos (mp4,3gp..etc) in different qualities.
+It also help you to download playlist from youtube also with video and audio format.

-#How to use Zad-dl
+                                   How to use Zad-dl

-Package Installation  (Initial step)
+#Package Installation  (Initial step)

 Download the Zad-dl.sh script